Skip to main content

 Reference Images

 All major tools now support image-to-image generation or style references.
 Upload a reference and the AI will match the composition, color palette, or style.
-This is far more effective than trying to describe a specific aesthetic in words.
+Far more effective than trying to describe a specific aesthetic in words — I'd argue reference images are the single biggest quality boost you can use.

 Inpainting and Outpainting